jkobell/INF601_JkMiniProject_3/README.md

  Mini Project 3

  ### Project
  Mini Project 3 is a Python Flask project for creating and managing commonly used lists.
 Lists are created from Blueprints and rendered from templates.
 Project includes lists for Building Supply, Grocery, Household and Vehicle.
 A Modal is displayed as a delete warning.
 Registration and Login is required.
+Styles are Bootstrap 5.

 ### Interpreter
 Python 3.10.6